 With CNY being a festive occasion where peace and harmony are celebrated, it’s best that we help prevent such situations from happening.
 Wait for our host to leave the bedroom, and then greet him or her with every auspicious four-lettered phrase you can think of.

 7. Beware of the porridge

-Porridge may be lovely comfort food, but it also has the unfortunate reputation of being the only food people can afford when they’re financially troubled.
+Porridge may be lovely comfort food, but it is also tagged with the unfortunate reputation of being the food of the poor.
 The same goes for tofu and bitter gourd.

-Sound finances ultimately boil down to wise stewardship; but if you believe CNY to set precedence over the rest of the year, starting your new beginning with eating food associated with poverty and misfortune might seem like a terrible omen.
+Sound finances ultimately boil down to wise stewardship.
+But if you believe CNY sets precedence for the rest of the year, then we suggest starting the year with food that bodes auspicious meaning such as longevity noodles and seafood.

 8. Open all doors and windows on CNY day 1 00:00